 Hi I'm Rochelle

-I am currently a college student pursuing a degree in English; I plan to teach after I graduate.
+I am currently pursuing a degree in English Education, and I plan to teach high school English after I graduate.
 I love learning, and I love interacting with people and absorbing the knowledge and experiences they share.
 I am an avid reader; I am particularly interested in fairy tales and their retellings.
-I love soccer, and I also enjoy basketball and rugby.
+I love soccer, and I also dabble basketball and rugby.
 I enjoy watching the stars and learning the stories behind the constellations.
 In my other spare moments, I crochet and play the violin and piano.
 Right now, I am preparing to serve a mission for the Church.
 I am excited to serve the Lord and share the blessings the Gospel has brought to my life.

 Why I am a Mormon

 I have always been a Mormon; I was born to a family that is strong in the Church.
 Growing up, I never thought much about being a member of the Church.
 I live in Utah, the hub of Mormon activity.
 I went to schools that taught LDS-based curriculums.
 I went to church every Sunday and attended weekly youth activities.
 Basically, I lived and breathed the Gospel in everything I did.
 By the time I was 18, I wasn't sure if I actually had a real testimony of the Gospel or if I just lived those standards out of habit.
-Sure, I'd had a few experiences where I felt the love of God and had felt the Holy Spirit confirm that I was choosing the right, but I didn't really know.
-That's when I moved away to college.
+Then I moved away to college.
 As I began my studies and figured out how to live on my own, I could have easily stopped participating in the Gospel.
 I had a lot of non-member friends, and even my member friends didn't have to know I was a member if I didn't want them to.
 But something in me kept me going, and for the first time in my life, I established a habit of reading my scriptures and praying every day.
 I never had a huge epiphany where I realized the Church was true; I just kept living my life and found that I would be incomplete without the Gospel.
 I know the Church is true because it brings me happiness and stability in my life; it brings out the best in me.
 Because of the Gospel, I know I am a daughter of a loving Heavenly Father, and that's the best feeling in the world.

 What are you doing to help strengthen your family and make it successful?